obbap1/tle2json/README.md

 # Parameters

 1. url : The url to the location of the Two line element set.
-2. path : The location to where the file should be written to.
+2. path : The location to where the file should be written to. optional.

 # Algorithm